MathsJam/mathsjam-site/gathering/uk/archive/2022/index.md

 title: MathsJam Gathering 2022
 ---

-This is a list of talks given at the 2022 MathsJam Gathering.
+This is a list of talks given at the 2022 MathsJam Gathering, along with a brief description, and links to slides or other relevant content where we have them.
+If you spot any mistakes on this page, or would like to update the description of your talk, use the 'Edit this page' link at the bottom with a GitHub account to propose changes and make a pull request.

+There is also a [Cake page here]({{site.url}}/gathering/uk/archive/2022/cakes) with the photos of cakes entered in the cake competition.

+The gathering took place on 19th - 20th November 2022.

 ## SATURDAY